MP3 to Text Converter

 How accurate is speech recognition from MP3?

-Accuracy depends on recording quality.
-For a clean recording with a good microphone and clear diction, accuracy is approximately 90-95%.
-With noise, multiple speakers, or unclear speech, accuracy decreases.
+Accuracy depends on recording quality, diction, noise level, speech rate, and presence of specialized terminology.
+For a clean recording in Russian or English with a good microphone and clear diction, accuracy is approximately 90-95%.
+With noise, multiple overlapping speakers, or strong accents, accuracy drops to 60-80%.
 It is recommended to review the result for important documents.

 What is the maximum MP3 file size I can upload?